"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 Christianization, education, and cultural development became the means to

 assimilate tribal peoples so that they could be integrated and absorbed by mainstream society.
 Example, the LDS church converted many of Utah's Native Americans to Mormonism, according to church doctrine, and in so doing, the so-called "loathsome" Indians would become a "white and delightsome people."
 They would be forgiven of the sins of their forefathers.
 (Book of Mormon 2 Nephi 5:21-23) According to church doctrine, the nature of the dark skin was a curse, and the cause was the Lord; the reason that the Lamanites (Indians) "had hardened their hearts against him, (God)," and the punishment was to make them "loathsome" unto God's people who had white skins.
-See Only In The Land Of The Lamanites
+You won't believe this one: Only In The Land Of The Lamanites.

 Twenty years of intensive research conducted by Phillip B Gottfredson, in collaboration with Native American scholars and historians, estimates that around 70,000 Timpanogos people inhabited the Great Basin when the Latter-day Saints arrived.
 According to Gottfredson, "By our calculations, there were nine hundred thirty-two Timpanogos reported deaths, which do not include those who died from starvation and disease, and two hundred thirty-eight Mormon deaths."
-See Timeline of the Utah Black Hawk War
+Remember the Timeline of the Utah Black Hawk War?

 Brigham Young proudly claimed at the end of the conflict, "I don't think there is one out of ten, and perhaps not even one out of a hundred, who were here when we arrived."
 This statement implies that the Timpanogos suffered a staggering death toll.
 Settlers were responsible for instigating violence, causing starvation, spreading diseases, and poisoning water sources—actions that LDS scholars agree resulted in a 90% reduction in Utah's Timpanogos population.

 We must concede that our European ancestors were descendants of the colonial mentality of domination and subjugation.
-See Truth In Utah's History Of First Nations Peoples
+It's why we must teach the Truth In Utah's History Of First Nations Peoples in our schools, communities, and churches.

 In 1847, Mormons faced ever-increasing hostilities when angry mobs forced them to leave Illinois—following the assassination of Latter-Day Saint Church founder Joseph Smith, a polygamist having 40 wives and a member of the Masonic Order.
 Joseph Smith's successor, Brigham Young, "the Great Colonizer," with 55 wives and a Masonic Order member, led a massive migration of followers to colonize Utah's Great Basin of the Rocky Mountains.
-Aligned with the "Chosen People-Promised Land" model of the Bible," Christians rationalized they were superior and had a God-given right to Native American land by the Doctrine of Discovery.
+Exterminated the Timpanogos Nation.
+Aligned with the "Chosen People-Promised Land" model of the Bible," he rationalized they were superior and had a God-given right to Native American land by the Doctrine of Discovery.

 In the years 1850-52, the all-Mormon legislature sanctioned slavery of not only Blacks but Indians, stating that a white man need only have possession of an Indian for that Indian to be enslaved, and this included children.
 According to Wikipedia, "The Republicans' abhorrence of slavery in Utah delayed Utah's entrance as a state into the Union.
 In 1857, Representative Justin Smith Morrill estimated that there were 400 Indian slaves in Utah.
 Richard Kitchen has identified at least 400 Indian slaves taken into Mormon homes, but estimates even more went unrecorded because of the high mortality rate of Indian slaves."
 See Mormon's Slavery